The First Step in Transforming the B2B Customer Lifecycle

 In a previous post, we outlined the five steps in transforming your customer lifecycle to an outcomes-based approach.
 Five steps may seem like a lot, but true transformation takes time and requires a stepwise process.
 Luckily, if you decide to take the plunge, you’ll find that you realize value with each step you take toward becoming an outcomes-based organization.
 You don’t have to wait to complete all five steps to start seeing results.

-Let’s dive into the details of level one–collaboration.
+Let’s dive into the details of level one–alignment.

 The first step en route to achieving measurable outcomes for customers is ensuring that you and your buyer are aligned around a shared definition of success.
 Every purchase begins with one or more outcomes in mind, but far too often, suppliers focus on how they target and sell instead of how they serve a well understood need.
 By ignoring the very reason your buyers are coming to you in the first place, you’re creating an unnecessary divide.
 If you don’t make the connection between your offering and your buyers’ desired outcomes, they will make decisions based on social proof, brand loyalty, or price… and that’s a game you want to avoid.